 Conclusions & Final Thoughts:

 You could successfully argue that Out of the Past has less flaws than Against All Odds (the remake does lose a bit of momentum during the second half), but it doesn’t mean that the remake is bad (the 1947 movie isn’t perfect either).
-I just love both movies for different reasons.
-Out of the Past is rightly considered a classic, but I feel Against All Odds is an unjustly unappreciated movie.
+I love both movies for different reasons.
+Out of the Past is rightly considered a classic, but I feel Against All Odds is an unjustly unappreciated thriller.
 Color, 121 minutes, Rated R.